LiederNet logo

 View original text (without footnotes)

-The poem has this at the head: "(Das Kind geht dreimal um die Falle und spricht:)"
+Note: The poem is preceded by this line: "(Das Kind geht dreimal um die Falle und spricht:)"

 Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):